4 min read

 • Outro — Next episode and how to learn more

-What Does “Hacked” Actually Mean in Microsoft 365?
+What Does “Hacked” Mean in Microsoft 365?

 BEC occurs when a threat actor gains access to a legitimate user account and uses that access to: